pettazz/pettazz.com/2023/index.md

   <h1><small>January</small></h1>

+  <p>I've got a nice little build and deploy machine working here, using <a href="https://fly.io" target="_blank">Fly.io</a> to run remote builds and deploy on their network, which they make really easy with their <code>flyctl</code> tool and a multi-stage Docker build.
+Next steps are to make a semi-CI/CD setup with GitHub actions and then make it a generic "base repo" that can be forked to create your own site making use of this stuff with a minimal amount of setup (fart depot dot biz will be one such site).</p>

   <p>The Occluded Website continues to come together.
 You'll love it when you finally get to see it.
 Or maybe you won't but I don't care because I like it quite a bit.</p>

   <p>It's been a tough few days realizing that I don't know how to design websites that are fun and not what you might generously call "businesslike" these days.
 The last time I did it was for WNV in 2019, and before that who knows.
 Anyway expect some incredible silliness and probably a fair amount of feeling like you're back in the heights of 2013 style.</p>